-The 2016/17 original net budget requirement for the General Fund was £19.813 million, a decrease of £1.854 million from 2015/16.
-This decrease was principally due to a reduction in Government Revenue Support Grant of £1.199 million.
-The Council's budget anticipated contributing £306,000 from Reserves (in comparison to £1.210 million in 2015/16) and provided for a 1.67% increase in Council Tax.
+The 2017/18 original net budget requirement for the General Fund was £16.587 million, a decrease of £604,000 from 2016/17.
+This decrease was principally due to a reduction in Government Revenue Support Grant of £1.042 million.
+The Council's budget anticipated utilising £938,000 from Reserves (principally to fund the anticipated ICT 'Protect and Maintain Frontline Services' programme) and provided for a £5 increase in Council Tax.

-Net savings, efficiencies and improved income in Services in the year were £3.108 million, and additional tariff payments for business rates were £557,000.
-Other savings totalled £145,000.
-Overall the net savings enabled a transfer into the Capital Programme Reserve of £2.337 million.
+Net savings, efficiencies and improved income in Services in the year were £1.671 million, and Interest Earnings were £329,000 ahead of the original target.
+Retained business rates were £113,000 ahead of the original budget.
+Overall the net savings enabled a transfer into the Capital Programme Reserve of £1.593 million (a difference of £2.342 million from the £749,000 originally anticipated to be utilised from the Capital Reserve).